 Tennessee Supreme Court Rule 41 was promulgated to assist the courts in providing equal access to participants who have limited ability to speak or understand the English language.
 It is the responsibility of the court to determine whether a participant in a legal proceeding has limited ability to understand and communicate in English.
-In 2016-17 the General Sessions Court's language interpreter coordinator scheduled 10,793 from over 661 email requests.
-Total court intions.
-That computes to an average of 600 court interpretations monthly.
-The predominant foreign languages involved include Spanish, Arabic, Vietnamese, terpretations with 10,371 of those requiring Spanish interpreta-
+For the calendar year 2017 thru Jan.-Jun.
+2018, the General Sessions Court's language interpreter coordinator scheduled 12,577.
+Total court interpretations with 11,900 of those requiring Spanish interpretations.
+That computes to an average of 698 court interpretations monthly.
+The predominant foreign languages involved include Spanish, Arabic, Vietnamese, Laotian, Korean, Chinese, Kurdish and Somalian.